DETAILED ACTION

 Response to Arguments

-Applicant's arguments filed 03 February 2026 have been fully considered but they are not persuasive.
-Applicant’s arguments are addressed to the extent they apply to the current rejection.
+Applicant's arguments filed 07 July 2026 have been fully considered but they are not persuasive.

 Applicant argues the combination of Rosenfeld and Aleksenko fails to teach each and every element or limitation of the present invention because neither reference recognizes that N-acetylcysteine amide (NACA) is easily degraded including by normal pharmaceutically acceptable agents typically included in tablet and other formulations.
 Both Rosenfeld and Aleksenko are completely silent with regard to the degradation of formulations including NACA.
 Each active agent must be individually tested for degradation, and molecules such as acetylcysteine (Aleksenko), would be expected to have a completely different degradation profile than NACA.
 N-acetylcystine is known to have the problem that it is highly acidic (pH ~2) and has a strong and unpleasant aftertaste and a strong smell of rotten eggs due to the presence of a thiol group (-SH) thus, making it very unpleasant to drink a solution of NAC in water.
-See Enayati, et al., Granulation and encapsulation of N-Acetylcysteine (NAC) by internal phase separation, Food Hydrocolloids, Volume 130,2022, 107699, (https://doi.org/10.1016/j.foodlvd 2022.107699).
-NACA by contrast has significantly less acidity but is highly degraded.
-As such, any findings for NAC are incompatible with those of NACA because the skilled artisan would not have a reasonable expectation of success from compounds that, while on the surface may appear closely related, have completely different degradation profiles.
+By contrast, NACA has significantly less acidity but is highly degraded, and, the skilled artisan in possession of Aleksenko would not have selected to use stearic acid because of the known, highly acidic nature of NAC, which would have increased the acidity of the formulation.
+By contrast, the invention as claimed uses stearic acid as a NACA biocompatible excipient, which is not taught by Aleksenko.
+At best, Aleksenko teaches magnesium stearate, which the skilled artisan will recognize is not the same.
+Stearic acid is a naturally occurring saturated fatty acid, while magnesium stearate is an artificial salt compound created by binding stearic acid to magnesium.
+They differ significantly in their chemical makeup, regulatory status, and practical applications.
+Surprisingly, stearic acid was found to be NACA-compatible.
 As such, for at least these reasons, the prima facie case of obviousness fails.

-The above assertions are not found persuasive because Applicant’s assertions are not supported by objective evidence.
+The above assertions are not found persuasive because first in response to applicant's arguments against the references individually, one cannot show nonobviousness by attacking references individually where the rejections are based on combinations of references.
+See In re Keller, 642 F.2d 413, 208 USPQ 871 (CCPA 1981); In re Merck & Co., 800 F.2d 1091, 231 USPQ 375 (Fed.
+Cir.
+1986).
+The examiner reminds Applicant that the rejection is based on the combination teachings of Rosenfeld, Aleksenko, and De Lazzari as described above.
+Furthermore, Applicant’s assertions are not supported by objective evidence.
 Contrary to Applicant’s assertions Rosenfeld who teaches N-acetylcysteine amide (NACA), describes that Roller compaction may also be extended to include other components, such as one or more active ingredients and non-active ingredients or excipients such as lubricants, disintegrants, flavors and sweeteners.
 For capsule, final processing may include introducing the beads into the capsules using an encapsulation machine (paragraph 0026).
 A method of treating a human subject in need of treatment for traumatic brain injury or neurological damage resulting from exposure to one or more low-energy impacts, comprising administering to the human subject an effective dose of N-acetylcysteine amide (NACA), or a pharmaceutically acceptable salt or ester thereof, thereby treating the human subject in need of treatment for traumatic brain injury or spinal cord injury resulting from exposure to one or more low-energy impacts (see claim 1).
 The method of claim 1, wherein the NACA is delivered orally via a mini-tablet, capsule, tablet, effervescent, dual release, mixed release, sachet, powder, or liquid (see claim 5).
 The inclusion of microcrystalline cellulose and the other inactive ingredients are addressed by the combination teachings of Rosenfeld, Aleksenko, and De Lazzari et al. as described above.
 If Applicant alleges the N-acetylcysteine amide (NACA) tablet composition which is taught by the combination teachings of Rosenfeld, Aleksenko, and De Lazzari et al. is degraded by the presence of the pharmaceutically acceptable ingredients such as microcrystalline cellulose and the others, Applicant should support the argument by objective evidence or experimental data.
-Even based on the teachings of Aleksenko, and De Lazzari et al. there is no evidence that the inclusion of the pharmaceutically in active ingredients with N-acetylcysteine degraded the active.
+Even based on the teachings of Aleksenko, and De Lazzari et al. there is no evidence that the inclusion of the pharmaceutically inactive ingredients with N-acetylcysteine degraded the active.
 The evidence is the pharmaceutically inactive ingredients such as microcrystalline cellulose and others help formulate a stable dosage forms as described above.
+The examiner takes the position that the structure as claimed is met by the combination teachings of Rosenfeld, Aleksenko, and De Lazzari as described above.
+Therefore, the any property or functional limitations recited by the claim are necessarily present are innate within the tablet formulation.

 Conclusion